Subscribe

 9/21/2021

 ESPN‘s comment about Lamar Jackson aka @new_era8 not being able to throw for 300 yards in a game is a microaggression towards Black ability to play the quarterback position in the @nfl.
 And the added mention of @JalenHurts seems to be a means for ESPN to say “Hey, we’re not making racially insensitive comments when pointing out African American quarterback Lamar Jackson’s shortcomings (ie. inability to throw for 300 yards) because we compared him to another African American quarterback who can play the quarterback position.”
-This is also a microaggression.
+This is also a micro aggression.

 The differences in the description of African American quarterbacks and White quarterbacks over the years is exhausting, no matter how many times racial Microaggressions are pointed out we are reminded that there are individuals and organizations who still feel Blacks do not meet the “Golden Standard” of what it means to be an NFL quarterback, and there has been a long history of the exacerbation of systemic hoarding of the quarterback position to maintain whiteness.